Stem Cell Treatment for degenerative disc disease DDD back pain

 Surgery vs Stem cells for back pain & DDD

-Surgical treatment of DDD another option for mild to severe degenerative disc disease but is usually recommended if nonsurgical therapies were ineffective.
+Surgical treatment of DDD is another option for mild to severe degenerative disc disease but is usually recommended if nonsurgical therapies are ineffective.
 Surgery for Degenerative Disc Disease can result in additional complications ( failed surgery) or irreversible damage along with extended recovery periods requiring frequent rehabilitating that can affect daily life.
 Operations to treat DDD can include:

-• Percutaneous disc decompression surgery is used to reduce or eliminate portions of a damaged / bulging disc through a needle that is inserted into the discs
+• Percutaneous disc decompression surgery is used to reduce or eliminate portions of a damaged / bulging disc through a needle that is inserted into the discs.

-• Spinal laminectomy surgery if most often used to treat spinal stenosis.
-Spinal laminectomy can help to relieve pressure on the spinal cord by removing, trimming, or widening portions of the lamina.
-This procedure can help to create additional space for the irritated spinal nerves
+• Spinal laminectomy surgery is most often used to treat spinal stenosis.
+By removing, trimming, or widening portions of the lamina, spinal laminectomy can help relieve pressure on the spinal cord and create additional space for irritated spinal nerves.

 The artificial spinal discs are typically made up of: